hean01/hean01.github.io/content/post/m02-JAO-mead.md

 This batch is continuing its fermentation in a steady speed compared to batch m01 and m03.
 Made a few burps per minute reading this day, started with 28 bpm @ 08:00, 15.8 bpm @ 18:20 and 19.34 bpm @ 20:25.

+### Day 11- 2017-04-20

+Another check in, fermentation goes on in a steady pace.
+Took two measurements and update the graph.
+Still smells really nice from the airlock, much nicer than the show meads batches.